OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 # Set up your development environment

-This guide will help you set up tools so you can create Office Add-ins following our quick start guides or tutorials.
-You'll need to install tools in the list below, which you may already have.
-If you already have these installed, you should be ready to begin a quick start, such as this [Excel quick start]().
+This guide will help you set up tools so you can create Office Add-ins following our quick starts or tutorials.
+You'll need to install tools in the list below.
+If you already have these installed, you should be ready to begin a quick start, such as this [Excel React quick start](../quickstarts/excel-quickstart-react.md).

 - Node.js
 - npm
 - An Office 365 (the subscription version of Office) account
 - A code editor of your choice

-- A command line tool if necessary
+This guide assumes that you know how to use the command line and have one installed.

 ## Install Node.js

 Node.js is a JavaScript runtime you will need in order to develop modern Office Add-ins.

-To install Node.js, visit their [website](https://nodejs.org/).
+To install Node.js, visit [their website to install the latest version](https://nodejs.org/about/releases) and follow the instructions.

 ## Install npm